Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 Seven EU countries declared Google Analytics illegal.
 Only one put a price tag on it.
 Sweden fined Tele2 SEK 12 million, fined CDON SEK 300,000, and ordered two more companies to stop.
-The Stockholm Court of Appeal upheld the fine in October 2025.
+The Administrative Court of Appeal in Stockholm (Kammarratten) upheld the fine in October 2025.
 Then IMY fined two pharmacies SEK 45 million for Meta Pixel transfers.
-If you use cookie-based tracking on a Swedish website, the enforcement precedent is not theoretical.
+If you use cookie-based tracking on a Swedish website, the enforcement precedent isn't theoretical.
 It's case law.

 Key Takeaways

 • Sweden is the only EU country that fined companies for using Google Analytics.
 IMY fined Tele2 SEK 12 million (~EUR 1M) and CDON SEK 300,000 in June 2023.
-The Stockholm Court of Appeal upheld the Tele2 fine in October 2025.
+The Administrative Court of Appeal in Stockholm upheld the Tele2 fine in October 2025.

 • Sweden has zero consent exemptions for analytics cookies.
 Under LEK Chapter 9 Section 28, every analytics cookie requires prior opt-in consent.
-Unlike France (22 CNIL-approved tools), no exemption framework exists.
+Unlike France, which still offers an analytics exemption, Sweden has none.

 • IMY has fined tracking tools over SEK 72 million total: Google Analytics (SEK 12.3M), Meta Pixel pharmacies (SEK 45M), Avanza Bank Meta Pixel (SEK 15M).
 In April 2025, three more companies were reprimanded for dark pattern cookie banners.